LSS-USP/kiskadee-ranking-data/README.md

 bad in its name for a division by zero test case, and the warning message says a null pointer derreference was found, the warning must be ignored and not included in our trainning set.

+Note that for the cpp cases, we can just check the bad|good string in the file names (ending in good.cpp or bad.cpp)

 **with this data, we should start generating a CSV file, with information about the tool, file, line, label**